kev0921/MyAudiobook/README.md

 # Getting Started with Create React App

 ### App Platform:
-My app is a web app, so it is mainly designed to be used in a web browser.
+My application is a web app and is mainly designed to be used in a web browser.

 ### Tech Stack:
 Frontend: React, TailwindCSS \